 Visitors are most welcome at Pope John XXIII Central Catholic/St. Boniface Elementary.
-Their presence should be made known at least one day in advance, and then upon arrival they should introduce themselves to the principal.
 Any classrooms being visited should be entered at the beginning of the class period.
 Visitors should remain the entire period so as not to disrupt the learning situation.
 At the completion of the visit all visitors are asked to meet with the principal before leaving the building.
 All visitors must follow the same rules that are in effect for the students.
 All entrances are locked during the school day.
-Visitors should use the southeast entrance of the building.
+Visitors should use the southeast entrance of the building and report to the office before going to any classroom.